theodi/chef-serverdensity/README.md

  2. Then:
   * Override the `node['serverdensity']['agent_key']` attribute on a [higher level](http://wiki.opscode.com/display/chef/Attributes#Attributes-AttributesPrecedence). *recommended*
   * **or** use the API to query for devices matching the node's hostname or create a new one if not found, by setting the [config options](#optional-api-config).

+ 3. As this cookbook depends on a few [other cookbooks](#cookbooks) it's recommended you use a library like [Berkshelf](http://berkshelf.com/), [librarian-chef](https://github.com/applicationsonline/librarian-chef) or [knife-github-cookbooks](https://github.com/websterclay/knife-github-cookbooks) to automatically manage and install them.

 ## References